 DELIGHTFUL DOWNTOWN

 DELIGHTFUL DOWNTOWN, brought to you by Downtown Halifax Business Commission (DHBC), is a series of vivid light shows and installations around Downtown Halifax, and includes the beautiful light projection shows on the former Halifax Memorial Library Building at Grafton Park (corner of Spring Garden Road and Grafton Street).
-These light projection shows feature different seasonal and cultural themes and will run until March 2024.
+These light projection shows feature different seasonal and cultural themes and run until March 31, 2024.
+Show times start at dusk each night and run until 11 p.m.

 DELIGHTFUL DOWNTOWN also includes the winter-themed lights in Peace and Friendship Park, and the trees wrapped with lights in Granville Mall, Raymond Taavel Park, and on Bedford Row.